open-telemetry/opentelemetry-specification/specification/data-span-general.md

 | `enduser.scope` | Scopes or granted authorities the client currently possesses extracted from token or application security context.
 The value would come from the scope associated with an [OAuth 2.0 Access Token] or an attribute value in a [SAML 2.0 Assertion]. |

 These attributes describe the authenticated user driving the user agent making requests to the instrumented system.
-It is expected this information would be propigated unchanged from node-to-node within the system using the Correlation Context mechanism.
+It is expected this information would be propagated unchanged from node-to-node within the system using the Correlation Context mechanism.
 These attributes should not be used to record system-to-system authentication attributes.